openedx/docs.openedx.org/source/educators/references/resources_for_students.rst

 In a Course
 ***********

-If you have a question about something you encounter in an Open edX course, try these options for getting an answer.
+If you have a question about something you encounter in an edX course, try these options for getting an answer.

 .. note::